NLnetLabs/unbound/doc/unbound.conf.rst

     If disabled, Unbound responds with a short list of resource records if some can be found in the cache and makes the upstream type ANY query if there are none.
+    The option stops the DNSSEC validation from processing, possibly lengthy, ANY responses, when the option is enabled.

     Default: no